break-even sales point chart example: showing the contribution margin vs fixed costs and where you will find profit vs loss

 2).
 Set revenue targets

 Once you’ve grasped the concept of the break-even point, take a moment to reassess your company’s revenue targets and ensure they’re generating a healthy profit.
-This valuable metric will enable you to establish targets that safeguard your business from any financial losses.
+This valuable metric will enable you to establish sales targets that safeguard your business from any financial losses to instead focus on increasing revenue.

 3).
 Finetune pricing strategies